atomicdata-dev/atomic-data-docs/src/interoperability/graph-database.md

 {{#title How does Atomic Data relate to Graph Databases?}}
 # Atomic Data and Graph Databases

-Atomic Data fundamentally is a _graph data model_.
+Atomic Data is fundamentally a _graph data model_.
 We can think of Atomic Resources as _nodes_, and links to other resources through _properties_ as _edges_.

+In the first section, we'll take a look at Atomic-Server as a Graph Database.
-In this section, we'll explore how Atomic Data relates to some graph technologies.
+After that, we'll explore how Atomic Data relates to some graph technologies.

+## Atomic-Server as a database

+- **Built-in REST**.
+Everything is done over HTTP, there's no new query language or serialization to learn.
+It's all JSON.
+- **All resources have HTTP URLs**.
+This means that every single thing is identified by where it can be be found.
+Makes it easy to share data, if you want to!
+- **Sharable and re-usable data models**.
+Atomic Schema helps you share and re-use data models by simply pointing to URLs.
+- **Authorization built-in**.
+Managing rights in a hierarchy (similar to how tools like Google Drive or filesystems work) enable you to have a high degree of control over read / write rights.
+- **Built-in easy to use GUI**.
+Managing content on Atomic-Server can be done by anyone, as its GUI is extremely easy to use and has a ton of features.
+- **Dynamic indexing**.
+Indexes are created by performing Queries, resulting in great performance - without needing to manually configure indexing.
+- **Synchronization over WebSockets**.
+All changes (called [Commits](../commits/intro.md)) can be synchronized over WebSockets, allowing you to build realtime collaborative tools.
+- **Event-sourced**.
+All changes are stored and reversible, giving you a full versioned history.
+- **Open source**.
+All code is MIT-licensed.

 ## Comparing Atomic Data to Neo4j